 The council recognises that effective financial planning, option appraisal, risk management and governance processes are essential in achieving prudent approach to capital expenditure, investment and debt.

 Therefore, all investment decisions (treasury and non-treasury) are taken in light of the council's strategic business plan, medium term financial strategy, capital strategy (including the property investment strategy) and treasury management strategy.

 The following table sets out the recent treasury management strategies that have been approved by the Corporate Management committee, Full Council and scrutinised by the Overview and Scrutiny select committee each year:

 Treasury Management strategies

-Progress against these strategies is reported to the council via mid-year and outturn reports to the above committees, with all councillors receiving a monthly summary of treasury activity carried out in the previous month.
+Progress against these strategies is reported to the council via regular reports to the above committees.

 The council also produces the following treasury documents:

 Let us know if you find any spelling mistakes, inaccuracies or broken links by using this form.
 If you provide an email address we will only use it to provide an update if required.